Home

 • They can be combined with other filters and other NDs to achieve various effects.

-The traditional ND, which is gray in color and established by Kodak in the early stages of photography, works like most filters by “absorbing” light.
+ND filters are manufactured in two types: absorptive and reflective.
+The traditional or absorptive ND, which is gray in color and established by Kodak in the early stages of photography, works like most filters by “absorbing” light.

 Reflective NDs are made from a mirror coating and “reflect” the light .
 The mirror coating, by virtue of not having any color, provides 100 % neutrality.